 Yoon Se Young Professor of Korean History

-Carter J. Eckert was born in Chicago and originally trained in Western ancient and medieval history at Lawrence College in Wisconsin and at Harvard.
+Carter J. Eckert was born in Chicago and trained in European ancient and medieval history at Lawrence College in Wisconsin, and also at Harvard.
 He subsequently developed a strong interest in Korea and East Asia as a result of his experience as a Peace Corps Volunteer in Seoul in the late 1960s and 1970s.
 After several years of working and studying in Korea, he returned to the United States for doctoral study in Korean and Japanese history at the University of Washington, Seattle.
 Since 1985 he has been teaching modern Korean history at Harvard, including a popular undergraduate course called “The Two Koreas,” and working to build up the Harvard Korean studies program.
-In addition to developing the undergraduate Korean studies program, in the past two decades Eckert has also trained numerous Harvard graduate students, many of whom are now heading major Korean studies programs in North America and other parts of the world.
+In addition to developing the undergraduate Korean studies program, in the past two and a half decades Eckert has also trained numerous Harvard graduate students, many of whom are now heading major Korean studies programs in North America and other parts of the world.

 Over the years Eckert has also been active in the larger field of Korean studies outside Harvard.
 As director of the Korea Institute, he played an important role in bringing international scholars in Korean studies to Harvard and in helping to promote Korean studies programs in other countries, including Europe and Latin America.
 He has served as chairman of the Committee on Korean Studies for the Association for Asian Studies and on many other boards and committees related to the promotion of scholarship on Korea and the enhancement of US.-Korean relations, including the Social Science Research Council, the American Council of Learned Societies, the Asia Society, and the Korea Society.
 In 1998 he received an honorary appointment as Adjunct Professor of Yanji University of Science and Technology in China, and in 2004 he was appointed Honorary Distinguished Professor of Ewha University in Seoul.
 In 2004 the Korea Foundation also honored Eckert with a special award commemorating his eleven years of service as director of the Korea Institute at Harvard.